 - Charities may also offer offer other assistance.
 Find free holiday help in Brevard County.

 If you are facing a foreclosure or need help paying off debts, Consumer Credit Counseling Service of Brevard has counselors that can both help people eliminate their debts and provide foreclosure prevention services.
 Some of the programs offered by the Melbourne based agency to homeowners and consumers include budget and debt counseling; housing counseling (HUD certified; mortgage default; pre-purchase; bankruptcy reverse mortgage); debt repayment plans; credit report analysis and educational and budget presentations.
 Dial (321) 984-3611 to speak to a counselor.
 Click here to learn about medical debt collection laws.

 Another Clearwater based credit and housing agency is National Foundation for Debt Management.
 Call them at (800) 344-5153.
 The programs offer aid to all people throughout Brevard County.
 Housing counselors offer mortgage delinquency and default counseling, foreclosure prevention, mortgage counseling, money debt management, debt reduction programs, and pre purchase counseling.

 Community Housing Initiative, Inc. offers foreclosure counseling for low income families.
 (321) 253-0053.
 This service continues to be in high demand in all cities and towns in Florida, and hundreds of homeowners receive free help every year.
-Read more on Florida mortgage programs and how they can help Brevard County homeowners.
+Get help from Florida mortgage assistance programs.
+There are a number available to struggling homeowners.
+Read details on Florida mortgage programs and learn how they can help Brevard County homeowners.